walterfreeman/phy211/faq.md

 "scientific" or "graphing" calculator, but may not use a calculator that will do symbolic manipulation (i.e. do algebra for you).

+A calculator may be helpful but you don't absolutely need one.
 If you do not have a calculator, you may leave your answers in symbolic form (i.e. "10 meters * cos 20 degrees").

 ---
 <a id="cdr"></a>
 #### [I take my exams at CDR.
 What do I need to do?](#ods)

-Register with ODS to take your exam there.
+Register with CDR to take your exam there.
 We'll send a PDF over.
 (You don't need to notify us.
 We do this all the time.)

+Alternately, if your accommodations are extra time, a semiprivate room with fewer distractions, or alternate format, we can likely accommodate that in the Physics Building.
+Come talk to me about that.

 Most students with disabilities should still be able to take their *group exams* in recitation, since most disabilities can be accommodated by the presence of other group members.
 If this for some reason doesn't work for you, please let us and ODS know.